On Jacobian group arithmetic for typical divisors on curves

-Let us now discuss how one can effectively carry out linear algebra computations in subspaces of $W^N$, such as computing the intersections in the above proposition; we follow the presentation in~\cite{FASKKM}.
+We now discuss how one can effectively carry out linear algebra computations in subspaces of $W^N$, such as computing the intersections in the above proposition; this generalizes the presentation in~\cite{FASKKM}.
 Elements of $W^N$, for sufficiently large $N$, are represented as column vectors in $\fieldK^{N+1-g}$ with respect to some basis of ``monomials'' in $\Raff$, ordered by degree.
-For example, in the $C_{3,4}$ case, we can use a basis that begins with $1,x,y,x^2,\dots$, as we saw in Example~\ref{example2.3}.
 A subspace such as $W^N_D \subset W^N$ is represented as a matrix whose columns form a basis for $W^N_D$.
-When possible, we convert the basis to column-echelon form, so that the columns represent a basis for $W^N_D$ in order of increasing degree.
-For example, in the $C_{3,4}$ case, suppose $D$ is semi-typical of degree $3$, with elements $F,G,H$ as in Proposition~\ref{proposition2.9}.
-The columns of the matrix will then represent $F,G,H,xF,\dots$, with corresponding lowest nonzero entries in rows $4,5,6,7,\dots$, corresponding to the leading terms $F=x^2 +\cdots$, $G=xy+\cdots$, $H=y^2+\cdots$, $xF=x^3+\cdots$.
-For other curves, with $D$ still semi-typical, we can take generators for $W^N_D$ of degrees $d+g, d+g+1, \dots, N$.
-(This requires $N \geq d+g-1$, with the case $N=d+g-1$ denoting an empty matrix).
-The corresponding columns will have their lowest nonzero entries in rows $d+1, d+2, \dots, N+1-g$, because row $d+1$ corresponds to a degree $d+g$ element in the $(d+1)$-dimensional space $W^{d+g}$.
+When possible, we convert the basis to column-echelon form, so that the columns represent a basis for $W^N_D$ in order of increasing degree; this is illustrated in equation~\eqref{equation3.2} in Example~\ref{example3.2} below.